rbhad1/MLLM-Graph-Understanding/README.md

 Symmetric Mean Absolute Percentage Error (sMAPE) sMAPE = (1 / N) * sum_{i=1 to N} ( |y_i - y_hat_i| / R_i )

-Domain F1-scores are generally low to moderate (0.07--0.29), indicating that models find it hard to assign a single domain from image-only evidence.
-Granite 3.3--2B achieves the highest domain F1, but all models struggle overall.
-This is likely due to overlapping visual and textual cues across domains and an imbalanced label distribution, which encourages models to favor majority classes and leads to frequent misclassifications.
-Also, the graphs themselves are only weakly domain-specific (such as generic titles and similar bar/line shapes across fields), so correctly predicting the domain requires subtle world knowledge rather than purely visual pattern matching, making this a particularly difficult task for the models.

-Levenshtein similarity is near-perfect (0.96--1.00) for most models, indicating that extracted titles are usually very close to the ground truth or short enough that small edits barely affect the normalized score.
-Non-zero Levenshtein distances (0.31--0.55) for the Gemma, Mistral, and Qwen models suggest consistent minor character-level differences (casing, punctuation, small token edits).
-Granite 3.3--2B has a noticeably larger average edit distance (2.32) and slightly lower similarity (0.96), suggesting more frequent or more substantial title variations, but still generally reasonable title extraction.

-For the numeric fields, the sMAPE highlights systematic differences between models.
-For the y-maximum, Qwen2.5 and Mistral 3.2 achieve the lowest errors, with Gemma 3--4B close behind, while Gemma 3--12B and 3--27B exhibit somewhat higher sMAPE.
-For the y-minimum, Gemma 3--4B and 3--12B are comparatively strong, whereas Gemma 3--27B shows higher error.
-Across the y-axis bounds (range lower/upper), Gemma 3--27B performs best, especially on the lower bound, and Qwen2.5 and Gemma 3--12B also show relatively low errors.
-Mistral 3.2 and Gemma 3--4B have larger sMAPE on the lower bound, suggesting more difficulty in accurately locating the axis origin or lower limit.

-Granite 3.3--2B stands out as an outlier on the numeric metrics, with extremely large  sMAPE values for both the extrema and the axis bounds.
-This suggests that, despite its comparatively strong domain classification and reasonable title extraction, its numeric predictions are often far outside the true ranges (or that it systematically misinterprets the y-axis scale).
-In practice, this means Granite 3.3--2B is not competitive on precise numeric reading of graph axes in this benchmark, even though it performs relatively well on the higher-level domain and text-oriented tasks.
-While the next biggest model, Gemma 3 4B, has only 2 billion more parameters, it performs much better and has scores similar to the bigger models in multiple metrics, including Title Levenshtein Distance and Max sMAPE.
-This indicates the wide gap in performance between models that have 2 billion parameters and models that have 4 billion or more.

 ### Fine-tuned Results: IBM Granite Vision 3.3–2B
 | Metric                  | Baseline (0 epochs) | Fine-tuned (3 epochs) | Fine-tuned (5 epochs) | Fine-tuned (8 epochs) |